afabijanska/nanotube_project/README.md

 # nanotube_project
-source code of the ML model associated with submission Capturing atomic wetting dynamics in real time
+source code of the ML model associated with submission "Capturing atomic wetting dynamics in real time"